Gitatme123/stock-analysis/README.md

 - I had to seek out resources to gain a good enough understanding of the topic to complete the challenge, major learning pro!

 ##### The cons of refactoring the original VBA code are that:
-- The spreadsheet is now really messy if you followed all of the instructions from the homework and the challenge.
 - It took a lot of time to refactor and there is no financial benefit to Steve or myself for creating the refactored code.
+- If there is poor documentation then the script is difficult to refactor.
+The notes from the vba file I downloaded for the challenge were not helpful and did not follow the challenges instructions verbatim.